 - Right-click the NVIDIA Display Container LS service, then choose Properties from the context menu.

 - Under the Service Status area, click Stop.

 - Now, click the drop-down list beside Startup Type, then select Automatic.

-- Wait for a couple of minutes, then click Start.
+- After stopping the service, wait for a couple of minutes, then click Start.

 - Click Apply and OK to save the changes you’ve made.

-- Repeat Steps 4 to 8 for the other services mentioned in Step 3.
+- Repeat these steps for the other services mentioned above.

 For this solution, you need to boot into Safe Mode.
 To do that, follow the instructions below:

 - Press the Windows Key on your keyboard.

 - Type “msconfig” (no quotes), then hit Enter.
 The System Configuration window should come up.